thayerfox/magisk-notocoloremoji-replacer/README.md

-# !!DEPRECATED!!
+# !!!REVIVED!!!

+Blobmoji is dead!
+Long live Blobmoji!

+Since simonsmh is no longer maintaining this module, and since Fontchanger has been deleted, this is an attempt to revive the project.

+~~# !!DEPRECATED!!~~
-Please use https://github.com/Magisk-Modules-Repo/Fontchanger and this repo is no longer maintained.
+~~Please use https://github.com/Magisk-Modules-Repo/Fontchanger and this repo is no longer maintained.~~

 # Blobmoji